randomairborne/aghast/README.md

 AGHAST_CLOSE_MESSAGE=<message to send a user when a report is closed>
 ```

-If you're running the bot seperately, you can also set `AGHAST_DB_URL` seperately.
+If you're running the bot outside of docker, you can also set `AGHAST_DB_URL` seperately.

 ```dotenv
 AGHAST_DB_URL=<"sqlite://aghast.db" or a similar sqlite url>